Are Certain Online Casinos Rigged?

 Poker

-Most of the rigging in online poker doesn’t come from the poker rooms or casinos per se, but it does happen.
-Especially at lower and amateur levels.
+Most of the rigging in online poker doesn’t come from the poker rooms or casinos per se, but it does happen, especially at lower and amateur levels.
 How this usually goes is that you have a group of people who decide to join a poker room or tournament together.
 It’s called off-table collusion.

 If you think this is some kind of wizardry, try opening the same live casino as your friend.
 Try sitting at the same table.
 See how easy it is?
 Of course, this is strictly forbidden and can even result in a lawsuit from the operator.